gregalexsmith/gregalexsmith/_posts/categories-of-software-value.md

 ---
 title: '5 Categories of Software Value'
-excerpt: 'Working theory - We can use 5 categories to break down how software creates value'
+excerpt: 'Working theory - We can use 5 categories to look at how software creates value'
 date: 'Feb 12 2023'
 ---

-_Working theory - We can use 5 categories to break down how software creates value.
-They could probably applied to technologies as a whole, but this is a reflection of my experienced so far and interests at the moment (software & the web)._
+_Working theory - We can use 5 categories to look at how software creates value.
+This is a reflection of my experienced and interests so far (software, hardware & the web) and am curious to see how far these apply, and where they might fall short._

 ## Productivity